 Coal, Oil, and Gas.
-The one operating coal mine employs about 200 persons and is partially on public land.
+There are presently two coal mines operating in Mesa County.
+Each mine employs about twenty people.
 Sizeable tracts of Federal coal have been leased in the area during the last decade but development has been slowed due to the lack of demand.